 - In Phaeton Carbonia has seas of amniotic fluid like material, which makes it oceans breathable to humans, interestingly enough the air is toxic to humans as well.

-- Saturn's moon Titan has seas composed of a mix of ethane and liquid methane rather than water, and reflect the orange-brown sky.
+- Saturn's moon Titan has black seas composed of a mix of ethane and liquid methane rather than water, and reflect the orange-brown sky.
 Needless to say, it is not an environment that would be well suited for human life.

 - Jupiter's moon Europa and Saturn's moon Enceladus are both suspected of having massive oceans hidden under miles of surface ice.